Hulk (film): Marketing

 A 70-second teaser trailer debuted in theaters with the release of Spider-Man on May 3, 2002.
 This trailer was later attached to the home video releases of The Scorpion King.
 Universal Pictures spent $2.1 million to market the film in a 30-second television spot during Super Bowl XXXVII on January 26, 2003, whch featured the song; "We Luv U".
 A new trailer would premiere on February 14, 2003, in front of Daredevils screenings.
 Another trailer debuted on May 2, 2003 with the opening of X2.
 Just weeks before the film's release, several workprints leaked on the Internet.
 Universal launched an investigation for who was responsible for the leak.
 The public already criticized the story, the visual and special effects, although it was not the film's final editing cut.
 The film received a novelization written by Hulk comic writer, Peter David.
 A tie-in video game was developed by Radical Entertainment and released by Vivendi Universal Games on May 28, 2003, and features a narrative that acts as a sequel to the film.

 For the promotional campaign, Universal hired Nabisco, Post Consumer Brands, Pepsi, Hershey's, Kraft Foods, Conagra Brands, Glad, and Snack Foods Limited.

 Home media

 Hulk was released on VHS and DVD on October 28, 2003.
 The DVD includes behind-the-scenes footage, enhanced viewing options that allow users to manipulate a 3-D Hulk model, and cast and crew commentaries.
 The film earned $61.2 million in DVD sales during 2003.
 Hulk was released on HD DVD on December 12, 2006, on Blu-ray on September 16, 2008, and on Ultra HD Blu-ray on July 9, 2019.

+Hulk was added to Disney+ in select regions on April 1, 2026 as part of an ongoing content supply deal with NBCUniversal.